elipec8/r6marketplace-helper/README.md

 * **Main User Reauthorizer** - reauthorizes Main User, which is used in **Configs Fetcher**, **Item Day Sales Ubi Stats Fetcher** and **Item Stats Fetcher** to fetch data from Ubisoft Server.
-Saves its Authorization Token and Headers to Redis service.
+Saves its Authorization Ticket and Headers to Redis service.

 * **Notifications Service** - sends notifications to User via Telegram Bot, consuming requests from Kafka service.